KethQv/rock-paper-and-scissors/README.md

-# Rock, paper and scissors
+# Rock Paper and Scissors